csebooks/relational-databases/content.en/advanced-sql/functions-and-procedures/index.md

 ---
-title: 5.2 Functions and Procedures
+title: 'Functions and Procedures'
-weight: 34
+weight: 2
 ---

-5.2 Functions and Procedures## 5.2 Functions and Procedures
+# Functions and Procedures

 We have already seen several functions that are built into the SQL language.
 In this section, we show how developers can write their own functions and procedures, store them in the database, and then invoke them from SQL statements.
 Functions are particularly useful with specialized data types such as images and geometric objects.
 For instance, a line-segment data type used in a map database may have an associated function that checks whether two line segments overlap, and an image data type may have associated functions to compare two images for similarity.